wing5wong/artisan-whs-static/source/_events/2019-07-23_ncea-examinations-begin.md

 Parents are reminded that NZQA exams cannot be rescheduled – they can only be done on the designated day.

 [2019 Examination Timetable - NZQA](https://res.cloudinary.com/whanganuihigh/image/upload/v1567474914/Events/NZQAexam-timetable-2019.pdf)

+StudyTime has launched [NCEA Exam Resource Hub](https://studytime.co.nz/hub/) which has a range of tools that aim to help students sitting NCEA Exams.